ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 4D GEM EOS formalizes the conceptual framework of MUH, however in doing so makes the claim no formalization exists for any such parallel universe variations of physical dimensions, constants, laws, and so on.
 Whereas 4D GEM EOS is formalized of the [Singular Complex System Conjecture (SCSC)](https://www.researchgate.net/publication/338986496_Singular_Complex_System_Conjecture) its radical new idea being there exists a singular mathematically possible universal complex system of the 4D cylindrical spacetime dimensions, physical constants, laws, holographically bound energy/mass density distribution with time the fourth dimension of length from t−∞ → t∞ with the unitary factors in Euler’s identity composed via the concept of infinity with no free parameters.

-Improbably, SCSC can never be proven via its internal axioms per Gödel incompleteness only falsified by proof of MUH-_SUSY_-AdS/CFT unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, laws, and so on.
+Improbably, SCSC can never be proven via its internal axioms per Gödel incompleteness only falsified by proof of MUH: _SUSY_-AdS/CFT unformalized claim external physical reality is the mathematical structure of a computable universe having parallel universe variations of physical dimensions, constants, laws, and so on.

-Problem is proof of MUH-_SUSY_-AdS/CFT requires formalizing the unknown parallel universe variations of the _SUSY_-AdS/CFT hidden dimensional particle physics model all of which are zero-sized (0D) Dirac delta functional  imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.
+Problem is proof of MUH: _SUSY_-AdS/CFT requires formalizing the unknown parallel universe variations of the _SUSY_-AdS/CFT hidden dimensional particle physics model all of which are zero-sized (0D) Dirac delta functional  imaginary-invisible local mathematical points which occupy no space yet operate via hidden dimensional unknown material nonlocally entangled mechanisms.
 Such unnaturalness arises again as an unacknowledged attempt to solve the classical multi-body problem on the universal(multiverse!) scale while the 3-body problem is proven to be computationally intractable.

-> Speaking of unnaturalness how do CERN particle physicists explain again how two hands clapping never touch?
+> Speaking of unnaturalness how is it again CERN particle physicists explain two hands clapping never touch?

-> And at ever higher-energies why don’t the CERN LHC beams of zero-sized δ particles which occupy no space just pass through one another without colliding?
+> And at ever higher-energies why don’t the CERN LHC beams of zero-sized δ particles - which occupy no space - just pass through one another without colliding?

 The particle physicists answer is the Pauli exclusion principle prevents the δ particles from occupying the same space.
-That's fine except zero-sized _SUSY_ δ particles _occupy no space_ so the Pauli exclusion principle itself is ironically [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).
+That's fine - except zero-sized _SUSY_ δ particles _occupy no space_ - so the Pauli exclusion principle itself is ironically [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).

-Thus the background for the ChatGPT-Wolfram MUH-_SUSY_-AdS/CFT particle model prompt ends and the ChatGPT-Wolfrma MUH-4D GEM EOS field integrations prompt begins.
-MUH-_SUSY_-AdS/CFT can of course upgrade the prompt upon determination of any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.
+Thus the background for the ChatGPT-Wolfram MUH: _SUSY_-AdS/CFT particle model prompt ends and the ChatGPT-Wolfrma MUH: 4D GEM EOS field integrations prompt begins.
+MUH: _SUSY_-AdS/CFT can of course upgrade the prompt upon determination of any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.

-### 2. AI Peer Review ChatGPT-Wolfram Prompt in 2023 Kaggle AI Report Competition Category of Other for MUH: 4D GEM EOS human-ai worldview
+### 2. AI Peer Review ChatGPT-Wolfram Prompt in 2023 Kaggle AI Report Competition Category of Other for MUH: 4D GEM EOS Human-AI Worldview

 The 4D GEM EOS radical new idea has progressed through several stages starting here with the 2017 proposal: